-Anti Aeging is the holy grail of the skincare world.
+Anti Ageing is the holy grail of the skincare world.

-But I’d love to let you into a little secret.
+But we’d love to let you into a little beauty secret.

-By introducing regular exfoliation into your beauty regime, you can help to prevent premature ageing.
+By introducing exfoliation into your skincare routine, you can help to prevent premature ageing.

 So how does this takes place, on a cellular level?